International tax gap series

 If your self-employment earnings should be exempt from foreign social security tax and subject only to U.S. self-employment tax, you should request a certificate of coverage from the U.S. Social Security Administration, Office of International Programs.
 The certificate will establish your exemption from the foreign social security tax.
 You can get more information about the Totalization Agreements on the Social Security Administration's web site.

 To establish that your self-employment income is subject only to foreign social security taxes and is exempt from U.S. self-employment tax, request a certificate of coverage from the appropriate agency of the foreign country.
 If the foreign country will not issue the certificate, you should request a statement that your income is not covered by the U.S. social security system from the U.S. Social Security Administration.
-Attach a photocopy of either statement to your Form 1040 each year you are exempt from U.S. self-employment tax.
+Attach a photocopy of the certificate or statement to your Form 1040 each year you are exempt from U.S. self-employment tax.
 Also print "Exempt, see attached statement" on the line for self-employment tax.

 See the "Self-Employment Tax" information in IRS Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, for more detailed information about self-employment tax for U.S. citizens and residents abroad.

-References and Links
+References and links

 Return to: The International Tax Gap Series